jpratt-mru/funwebdev-3ed-lab-feedback/lab09.md

 ### 9.2.9

 - [ ] I would mention that, confusingly, **querySelectorAll** returns a **NodeList** object, which is very much like and **HTMLCollection**...which you can iterate through like an array.
 But which is not an array.
 Isn't life grand?

+## TYK#1

+### 2

+- [ ] Mention not to worry about the extra whitespace that's showing up?
+Or give a hint on ways to get around the problem?